noy-sternlicht/CHIMERA-KB/README.md

 </p>

 ---

 ## The CHIMERA knowledge base

 CHIMERA is knowledge base of over 28K _real_ scientific recombination examples.
 Recombination is the process of creating original ideas by integrating elements of existing mechanisms and concepts.
-For example, taking inspiration from nature to design new technologies:
+For example, taking inspiration from nature to design new technologies.
+We build CHIMERA by automatically extracting examples of "recombination in action" from the scientific literature:

 ![Demo](example.gif)

-We build CHIMERA by automatically extracting examples of "recombination in action" from the scientific literature.
 You are welcome to use CHIMERA to study recombination in science, develop new algorithms, or for any other purpose!
 Make sure to cite our paper as described [here](#Citation).

 ## Getting Started